1reverseengineer/Python-ADB-Wrapper/README.md

   - backupAPK(appName):
   - backupAPKList(appNameList):
   - backupOBB(appName):
+  - backupOBBList(appNameList):
   - backupFullApp(appName):
+  - backupFullAppList(appNameList):
 ## Notes:
   - execute exists twice in case you want to use a specific device id, regular execute with auto choose       your connected android device.
   - execute is not just used mainly in the code by other functions.
 It can also be used by you in order  to run a specific adb code, just in case.
   - listApps has multiple options, default being no params => Displays/returns a list of your regular (called third party excl. system apps) apps.
 If you set listPath to True, you'll receive the full complete path (with "cryptic" letters etc..., default = False)
   - backupAPK backups APK in the current folder where the script is being ran.
     - DO NOTE, sometimes the functions will say something about "NoneType".
 This issue should be fixed (renamed the overloaded function with list as param).
-Though if it does happen, it means probably         that it couldn't find an app with that name <-- Should be fixed most definitely.
+Though if it does happen, it means probably that it couldn't find an app with that name.
-  - backupOBB doesn't work / not tested since it want's to create a full backup ?
-[Avoid it]
-  - backupFullApp doesn't work since OBB doesn't work.
-[Avoid it]
+  - backupOBB works now (updated)
+  - backupFullApp works now (updated).